fhiso/tsc-governance/board/appeals.md

 dispute then the parties to original dispute shall be identified as Third Parties to the appeal.

-Appeals may alternatively be filed with the Vice-Chair who will serve as Appeal Coordinator if:
+Appeals may alternatively be filed with the Vice-Chair of FHISO ("the Vice-Chair") who will serve as Appeal Coordinator if:

 a.  the Chair is taking a sabbatical per Bylaw 9.15 or is otherwise
     unavailable, or the office of Chair is vacant;
 b.  the Chair has already summarily dismissed the appeal under
     section 2 of this policy; or
-c.  if the Chair is an Appellee or was otherwise directly involved in
+c.  if the Chair is an Appellee, Third Party, or was otherwise directly
-    the Appealed Action.
+    involved in the Appealed Action.

+The Appeal Coordinator may delegate the roll to another member of the Board of Directors, subject to a majority vote by the Board.

 Summary Dismissal of Appeals
 ----------------------------